status-im/help.status.im/docs/en/status-communities/set-up-your-community-s-approval-options.md

 ## What to expect

 <!--
     - what happens if I reject a request? will the person receive a notification?
+I do not receive a notification
-    - How can she/he find out about this?
+    - How can she/he find out about this? if your request was denied you can find out by going to the community screen.
-    - what happens if I ignore the request?
+    - what happens if I ignore the request? same!
     - In addition to manual approval, you can configure [token requirements][] to join their communities.
 Manual approval and token requirements work independently.
 -->